 Get involved in anti-violence groups.
 All violence is about control which leads to abuse and future victims.

-Write to your newspaper about topics of surviving abuse.
+Write to your newspaper about the topics of surviving abuse.
 Start a blog about your experiences and what you did to survive.
 Get involved in anti-violence groups online.
 Get involved in anti-violence groups off-line.

 Get involved in poverty groups and fight for your rights against living below the poverty line as a result of dealing with trauma effects.
-Educate the government about the realty of living as a survivor of trauma.
+Educate the government about the reality of living as a survivor of trauma.